aws-samples/sap-automated-hana-patching/README.md

 This sample code is a starting point for customers to understand how to build SSM automation documents that can help benefit the operation of SAP HANA workloads on AWS cloud.

 :thought_balloon: Automation code execution diagram

+ The diagram below shows the execution flow of each step of the SSM automation document in the sample code file (sap-hana-patch-sample.yml)

 ![HANA_AUTO_PATCH_EXEC_DIAG](https://user-images.githubusercontent.com/115275673/195148216-d52e5db9-a43e-4935-a854-65224376e6be.jpg)